On This Page:

-Addiction has an impact on every member of a household, from the oldest members of the family to infants, toddlers and teens.
+Addiction has an impact on every member of a household, from the oldest members of the family to teens, kids, toddlers, and even infants.
 When someone in your home has a drug or alcohol problem, every generation feels the consequences of chemical dependence, and everyone needs help dealing with these devastating effects.

 An integrated drug rehab program provides counseling, education and preventive resources for families as well as individuals.